 The Company sells its products to two principal channels: food service and retail supermarkets.
-The primary products sold to the food service channel are soft pretzels, frozen beverages, frozen juice treats and desserts, churros and baked goods.
-The primary products sold to the retail supermarket channel are soft pretzels and frozen juice treats and desserts.
-Additionally, the Company sells soft pretzels, frozen beverages and various other food products direct to the public through its Restaurant Group, which operates BAVARIAN PRETZEL BAKERY.
-At September 25, 2010, we had two retail stores.
+The primary products sold to the food service channel are soft pretzels, frozen beverages, frozen juice treats and desserts, churros, dough enrobed handheld products and baked goods.
+The primary products sold to the retail supermarket channel are soft pretzels, frozen juice treats and desserts and dough enrobed handheld products.

 We have several large customers that account for a significant portion of our sales.
-Our top ten customers accounted for 42%, 43% and 42% of our sales during fiscal years 2010, 2009 and 2008, respectively, with our largest customer accounting for 8% of our sales in 2010, 9% in 2009 and 9% in 2008.
+Our top ten customers accounted for 43%, 42% and 43% of our sales during fiscal years 2011, 2010 and 2009, respectively, with our largest customer accounting for 8% of our sales in 2011, 8% in 2010 and 9% in 2009.
 Three of the ten customers are food distributors who sell our product to many end users.
 The loss of one or more of our large customers could adversely affect our results of operations.
 These customers typically do not enter into long-term contracts and make purchase decisions based on a combination of price, product quality, consumer demand and customer service performance.
 If our sales to one or more of these customers are reduced, this reduction may adversely affect our business.
 If receivables from one or more of these customers become uncollectible, our operating income would be adversely impacted.